-Idle: The bank has been precharged, ^tRP has been met, and any READ burst is complete.
+Idle: The bank has been precharged, ^tRP has been met, and any READ burst data bursts/accesses and no register accesses are in progress.

-Row A row in the bank has been activated, and ^tRCD has been met.
-No data bursts/ active: accesses and no register accesses are in progress.
+Row active: A row in the bank has been activated, and ^tRCD has been met.
+No has not yet terminated.